eclipse-ankaios/ankaios/server/doc/swdesign/README.md

 - impl

 #### Server loads Startup State from a file
-`swdd~server-loads-startup-state-file~1`
+`swdd~server-loads-startup-state-file~2`

 Status: approved

-When the Ankaios Server starts up, it shall load the Startup State from a file as Current State.
+When the Ankaios Server starts up and a startup configuration is provided, Ankaios shall load the Startup State specified in the startup configuration as Current State.

 Note: This requirement describes only current intermediate state.
 The final implementation may work differently.